 - supplying scheduled poisons by wholesale, an activity that requires a wholesale licence.

-Hospitals (and some other health services providers) are authorised to possess and use scheduled poisons in accordance with the conditions of a Health Services Permit (HSP) and in compliance with the contents of a Poisons Control Plan (PCP) that is specific to each permit holder and will contain details relating to the manner in which medicines are to be obtained, stored, used, recorded and destroyed.
+Hospitals (and some other health services providers) are authorised to possess and use scheduled medicines in accordance with the conditions of a Health Services Permit (HSP) and related documents that are specific to each permit holder and will contain details relating to the manner in which medicines are to be obtained, stored, used, recorded and destroyed.

-In some cases, a PCP will contain requirements that are more specific or additional to regulatory requirements that relate, in general, to authorised registered midwives.
-The current version of the PCP, which is commonly controlled by the Director of Nursing or Director of Pharmacy, should be available for perusal by relevant staff; in some cases, it is available on a hospital’s intranet.
+In some cases, the HSP and related documents will contain requirements that are more specific or additional to regulatory requirements that relate, in general, to authorised midwives.
+The current version of these documents, which is commonly controlled by the Director of Nursing or Director of Pharmacy, should be available for perusal by relevant staff; in some cases, it is available on a hospital’s intranet.